saeyslab/nichenetr/README.md

 looks for affected targets with high potential to be regulated by these prioritized ligands.
-We offer the option to use the prebuilt prior model (such that the network integration steps should not be repeated), or to create and use your own prior model (see details below).
+We offer the option to use the prebuilt prior model (such that the network integration steps should not be repeated), or to create and use your own prior model (see reference to detailed vignette below).

 ![](vignettes/workflow_nichenet.png)